 Equity price risk is the risk that the fair value of equities will decrease as a result of changes in levels of equity indices and the value of individual stocks.
-The Company holds all of its equities at fair value through profit and loss.
+The Company holds all of its equities at fair value

-Equity investments are actively managed and monitored on a daily basis
+Equity investments are actively managed and monitored on a daily basis.